HISTORY OF THE LAB

 For the first 10 years from the moment of the laboratory establishment, a normal work of a vivarium of MONIKI was restored (it was a part of our laboratory that time), 78 contracts on scientific and technical cooperation with leading institutions of Russian State Academy of Sciences (Institute of Applied Physics, Institute of Problems of Laser and Information Technology, Institute of Theoretical and Experimental Biophysics, etc.), with leading higher education institutions (the Moscow State University, MIPT, etc.), as well as with other scientific institutions and organizations were signed.
 In a frame of a budget financing (State contracts), together with different clinics of MONIKI 69 various research fragments and full-fledged R&D projects of the fundamental and applied plan were executed.
 19 scientific grants, including 1 international grant in a frame of the European FP-7 Program, were won.
 18 contracts were signed and successfully completed with various Russian and foreign enterprises of real sectors of the economy.
 24 patents for inventions were received.
 128 scientific articles were published, 45 of which are indexed in the international databases Scopus and Web of Science.
 For the first 10 years, main directions of our research in the Laboratory became: NMS - a noninvasive medical spectrophotometry (noninvasive laser diagnostics), safety of nanotechnologies, methods of regenerative medicine, bioresorbable polymeric materials for medicine, and also the theory of service medical robots (SMR).
 Because all these studies in our laboratory have complex and a real multidisciplinary character, a personnel structure of our laboratory consists in both skilled and new young specialists of the most different profile: doctors, biophysics, biologists, medical physicists, medical equipment engineers, etc. It is possible to examine a character of the executed projects, its results and our publications in appropriate sections of the website in more detail.

 In 2020 the Laboratory became a part of the Department of Experimental and Clinical Research of the Institute in a frame of a campaign to enlarge the structural divisions of MONIKI.
 At the beginning of 2022, our vivarium and the vivarium staff were separated from the laboratory into a separate structural unit of the Experimental and Clinical Research Department.
 From 2021 the number of scientific departments at the institute was reduced.
 In particular, the department of radiology was closed, on the basis of which for many years studies were carried out to predict the effectiveness of radiation therapy and chemoradiation treatment of malignant neoplasms of the oral cavity using non-invasive laser diagnostic methods.
-Accordingly, the number of scientific topics and interaction with other departments of MONIKI for our Laboratory has also decreased.
-The directions on the toxicity of nanotechnologies as well as on the regenerative medicine were closed.
-Research work with the departments of endoscopy, occupational pathology, pediatric surgery, and ophthalmology has ceased.
-In recent years, the laboratory has focused its efforts on the development and justification of the complex diagnostic technology "Vasotest" for assessing the state of blood vessels and parameters of central and peripheral hemodynamics (with the departments of endocrinology, cardiovascular surgery and cardiology), on studying the problem of scars and choosing the minimum erythemal dose in dermatology, on fundamental scientific research on the theory of light transport and scattering in turbid media, on the problem of metrology in NMS, as well as on the study of the possibility of creating intelligent robotic devices with elements of self-awareness, i.e. such medical robotic systems, in particular service medical robots, which are not inferior in their functionality to humans and animals.
+The occupational pathology department was repurposed for just conventional therapy, on the basis of which microcirculation processes were studied.
+In fact, as a scientific department, the physiotherapy department has disappeared.
+Accordingly, the number of scientific topics and interaction with the clinical departments of MONIKI for our laboratory also decreased.
+Scientific directions of nanotechnology safety and regenerative medicine were closed.
+Research work in departments of endoscopy, pediatric surgery, and ophthalmology ceased.
+Accordingly, the number of scientific topics and interaction with real clinical departments of MONIKI for our Laboratory has also decreased.
+Therefore, in recent years, the laboratory has focused its efforts on the development and justification of the complex diagnostic technology "Vasotest" for assessing the state of blood vessels and parameters of central and peripheral hemodynamics (with the departments of endocrinology, cardiovascular surgery and cardiology), on studying the problem of scars and choosing the minimum erythemal dose in dermatology, on fundamental scientific research on the theory of light transport and scattering in turbid media, on the problem of metrology in NMS, as well as on the study of the possibility of creating intelligent robotic devices with elements of self-awareness, i.e. such medical robotic systems, in particular service medical robots, which are not inferior in their functionality to humans and animals.